22nd December 2016

 From the Yorkshire Pudding Boat Race, to Skipping Day, and the World Toe Wrestling Championships, the UK sets the scene for celebrations and traditions which many of us may have never heard of before.
 Generally passed down through generations, traditions and festivals are a way of celebrating something with special significance.

 There are many traditions all over the world which are celebrated in bizarre and unusual ways, including festivals, carnivals, and perhaps the strangest of all, food fights.
-Here at Asda Money, we’ve picked some of our favourite quirky events, in case you fancy visiting somewhere a little different in 2017.
+Here at Asda Money, we’ve picked some of our favourite quirky events, in case you fancy visiting somewhere a little different this year.

 Here in the UK, if you started throwing tomatoes at somebody in the street, you’d probably face some consequences.
 However, in the town of Buñol in Spain, the last Wednesday of every August is spent doing just that, at La Tomatina.

 Thousands of people from all over the world come together to take part in one of the world’s largest tomato fights.
 At 11am, trucks packed full of tomatoes start to fill the centre of town at Plaza del Pueblo.
 When the water cannons are fired, the chaos can begin and it’s every man for himself for the next hour.

 Although the tomato fight has been a tradition in Buñol since 1945, the origin is unknown.
 There are many possible theories, including a local food fight amongst friends, a juvenile class war, a volley of tomatoes from bystanders at a carnival parade, a practical joke played on a musician, and the aftermath of an accidental lorry spillage.

 There is limited accommodation in Buñol around the date of the festival, so many people choose to stay nearby in the centre of Valencia - just 38km away by train or bus.